InfinityAlgo-Academy/LightHouse/CONTRIBUTING.md

 We'd love your help!
 This doc covers how to become a contributor and submit code to the project.

+Additonal guidance can be found on [this google doc](https://docs.google.com/document/d/118a05zwIN2_Qhw7ZNmxdg2rLbatoeIcG6i-aYedzsp4/edit?usp=sharing).

 ## Where can I start?

 We tag issues that are good candidates for those new to the code with [`good first issue`](https://github.com/GoogleChrome/lighthouse/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22good+first+issue%22).
 We recommend you start there!

 ## Follow the coding style

 The `.eslintrc.cjs` file defines all.
 We use [JSDoc](http://usejsdoc.org/) with [TypeScript `checkJs`](https://www.typescriptlang.org/docs/handbook/type-checking-javascript-files.html#supported-jsdoc).
-Annotations are encouraged for all contributions.
+JSDoc annotations are required for all contributions.

 ## Learn about the architecture